Understanding panic attacks

 You cannot make a person suicide by showing that you are concerned.
 You should speak up if you are worried.
 You can ask the person directly if they are feeling suicidal or if they have been thinking about suicide.
-By discussing it openly and honestly, you are giving the person the opportunity to express their feelings and provide them with some relief from feeling isolated.
+By discussing it openly and honestly, you are allowing the person to express their feelings and provide them with some relief from feeling isolated.
+You should approach these conversations with empathy and compassion and listen without judgment.
+Our resource on how to talk to someone who may be suicidal has advice on how to start the conversation.

 There are no warning signs that someone may be suicidal.

 A person who is thinking about suicide will usually give some clues or signs to those around them that show they are distraught and overwhelmed.
-Our resource on recognising warning signs has a list of physical, conversational and behavioural changes to look out for and how to respond.
+Our resource on recognising suicide warning signs lists physical, conversational and behavioural changes to look out for and how to respond.

 It’s my fault they feel suicidal.

 It is not your fault.
 Suicide is complex, and many things can contribute to a person’s risk.
 The feelings and thoughts of a suicidal person are based on factors mostly outside your control.
-It could be their interpretation of a stressful event or the way they view their future.
+It could be their interpretation of a stressful event or how they view their future.

 Suicide is an act of selfishness.